Androidbeingx/First_project_python/README.md

 ### This project contains

 - A file with code for each person of the group.
-- A main file to call alñ the functions at the same place
+- A main file to call all the functions at the same place.
 - A utilities file to define general functions that can be used in every file.